-- (1) This section shall be read subject to the Public Finances (Management) Act 1995. - (2) Subject to Subsection (3), the Central Bank may grant temporary advances to the Government in respect of temporary deficiencies of revenue due to cashflow mismatches at an interest rate or rates no less favourable than the prevailing rates payable by the Government on Treasury Bills or notes, or securities issued by the Government.

-- (3) The Central Bank may only grant advances pursuant to Subsection (2) where the granting of such an advance to the Government is not inconsistent with the monetary policy stance outlined in policy statements of the Central Bank. - (4) Subject to Subsection (6), the total amount of advances under Subsection (2) - - (a) shall not at any time exceed K100,000,000.00 (or such other adjusted amount as agreed by the Governor and National Executive Council from time to time and published in the National Gazette for the sole purpose of taking into account movements in the general level of prices in Papua New Guinea); and - (b) shall be repaid to the Central Bank as soon as practicable, but in any case, not later than six months from the date of the advance. - (5) The Central Bank shall ensure that advances to the Government referred to in Subsection (2), are fully repaid from Consolidated Revenue. - (6) Advances by the Central Bank to the Government pursuant to the Central Banking Act (Chapter 138) and existing at the date of coming into operation of this Act - - (a) remain as a debt due and owing to the Central Bank on the terms and conditions applying to those advances; and - (b) are excluded for the purposes of determining aggregate outstanding advances pursuant to Subsection (4). - (7) The Minister and the Governor shall consult with a view to agreeing on a strategy to ensure such existing advances referred to in Subsection (6) are repaid as soon as practicable. - (8) The Central Bank may, for purposes of monetary policy management, purchase treasury bills or notes, or securities, issued by the Government at market-determined yields and such treasury bills, notes or securities will be excluded for the purposes of determining aggregate outstanding advances pursuant to Subsection (4). - (9) Notwithstanding anything to the contrary contained in this section, the Central Bank shall not grant advances to the Government in respect of, or for the purpose of funding, a Government fiscal deficit.
+- (1) This section shall be read subject to the Public Finances (Management) Act 1995. - (2) The Central Bank shall grant temporary advances to the Government in respect of temporary deficiencies of revenue due to cash flow mismatches at an interest rate or rates at the lower of the official monetary policy rate or the prevailing comparable rates payable by the Government on treasury bills or notes, or securities issued by the Government. - (3) If after that date on which repayment of advances is due any such financing remains outstanding, the power of the Central Bank to extend further advances shall not be exercisable unless and until the outstanding financing has been repaid. - (4) Subject to Subsection (6), the total amount of advances under Subsection (2) - - (a) shall not at any time exceed 12 percent of the annual average total revenue and grants receipts (including donor grants and loans but not including one-off asset sales or their equivalent) averaged over the previous three years to the year in which advances are sought; - (b) shall be repaid to the Central Bank as soon as practicable, but in any case, no later than the end of the financial year. - (5) The Central Bank shall ensure that advances to the Government referred to in Subsection (2), are fully repaid from Consolidated Revenue. - (6) Advances by the Central Bank to the Government pursuant to the Central Banking Act (Chapter 138) and existing at the date of coming into operation of this Act- - (a) remain as a debt due and owing to the Central Bank on the terms and conditions applying to those advances; and - (b) are excluded for the purposes of determining aggregate outstanding advances pursuant to Subsection (4). - (7) The Minister and the Governor shall consult with a view to agreeing on a strategy to ensure such existing advances referred to in Subsection (6) are repaid as soon as practicable. - (8) The Central Bank may, in the pursuit of its objectives, purchase and sell in the most economical way possible treasury bills or notes or securities issued by the Government at market-determined yields. - (8A) Central Bank holdings of treasury bills, notes or securities excluding the outstanding temporary advance under Section (2) may not exceed 25 percent of revenue (including foreign aid and loans but not including one-off asset sales or their equivalent) averaged over the last three years. - (8B) After that date on which repayment of securities is due, the power of the Bank to purchase further securities shall not be exercisable unless and until the outstanding financing has been repaid. - (9) If a national emergency is declared for the whole of Papua New Guinea consistent with the Constitution or an Act of Parliament, the limit on Central Bank holdings of government securities defined in Subsection (8A) above may be increased from 25 percent to 40 percent for the duration of the national emergency.